robtweed/ewd-qoper8/guide.md

  q.stop();
 }, 10000);
 ```
-This time, after 10 seconds you’ll now see ewd-qoper8 shut itself down
+This time, after 10 seconds you'll now see ewd-qoper8 shut itself down

 ## Testing Adding a Message to the ewd-qoper8 Queue

-You use ewd-qoper8’s `addToQueue()` method to add messages to the queue.
+You use ewd-qoper8's `addToQueue()` method to add messages to the queue.
 Messages are JavaScript objects and should have a type property defined.
 The type value is entirely up to you.
 Defining a type assists in message and response handling.
 The built-in logging reports will assume your messages have a type property.

 So we could do the following test (see test2.js in the /tests sub-folder):
 ```javascript